top of page

 Documentary Photographer, Arches Local, Sept 2024, Oct 2024

-Robb, J. Space to go deeper: educators’ exploration of creative and embodied approaches to education for sustainable development and environmental education.
-Accepted in Jan 2025 to appear in Geography.
+Robb, J. (2025).
+Space to go deeper: educators’ exploration of creative, embodied approaches to education for sustainable development and environmental education.
+Geography, 110(2), 92–96.

 Robb, J., Adefila, A., & Prado Córdova, J. P. (2024).
 Journey Without An Answer: A postcolonial look at epistemic challenges for (un)learning in higher education.
 Convivial Thinking.